Karosa 700 series

-Karosa 700 series is a collective term for several modifications of buses made by Karosa company in Czechoslovakia, later Czech Republic in town Vysoké Mýto between 1981 and 1997.
+Karosa 700 series is a collective term for several modifications of buses made by Karosa company in Czechoslovakia, later Czech Republic, in the town of Vysoké Mýto between 1981 and 1997.

 History and variants

-The first buses of 700 series were produced during the 1970s.
+The first buses of the 700 series were produced during the 1970s.
 These were only functional samples and prototypes, which were designed for different tests (including comparisons with then produced Karosa Š series).
-The very first bus from 700 series became functional sample of intercity bus Karosa C 733 in 1973.
+The very first bus from the 700 series became functional sample of intercity bus Karosa C 733 in 1973.

-Serial production of 700 series begin in 1981.
+Serial production of the 700 series began in 1981.
 The first (and main) representative was Karosa C 734 (intercity bus).
-This was followed by Karosa B 731 (city bus with automatic transmission), B 732 (suburban bus with manual gearbox), intercity bus C 735 and long distance touring types LC 735 and LC 736.
+This was followed by Karosa B 731 (city bus with automatic transmission), B 732 (suburban bus with manual gearbox), intercity bus C 735 and long-distance touring types LC 735 and LC 736.
 Also manufactured were articulated vehicles of the type C 744 (intercity) and B 741 (city).
-In the early 90s, a coach with a raised floor was developed that was marked as Karosa LC 737 (as well as HD 11) and LC 757 (HD 12).
+In the early 1990s, a coach with a raised floor was developed that was marked as Karosa LC 737 (as well as HD 11) and LC 757 (HD 12).
 In 1996 that was replaced with an upgraded 900 series and production of buses 700 series was finally completed a year later.
-A total of 37,166 of buses 700 and 800 was made.
+A total of 37,166 buses of the 700 and 800 series were made.

-The buses were sold in addition to Czechoslovakia and other markets.
-Probably most of them were exported to the Russia, where was even in 2001 built a statue to Karosa C 734.
-To Russia were exported and buses known as 800 series, which were based on a 700 series.
+In addition to Czechoslovakia, the buses were also sold in other markets.
+Probably most of them were exported to the Russia, where even a statue to Karosa C 734 was built in 2001.
+To Russia were exported buses known as 800 series, which were based on a 700 series.